Scheduling In The 21st Century Is Mobile & Flexible

 Automated software testing is an essential component of successful development projects assisting with manual testing.

-For a supervisor, it may be very difficult to keep full control over his employees and their schedule, especially when he has many of them.
+For a supervisor, it may be very difficult to keep full control over his employees, especially when he has many of them.
 He wants to quickly search for list of just his employees, see if they are checked in, and take appropriate actions if needed.

 For this purpose, we’ve decided to create Time Xpress app to satisfy all the needs of a supervisor.
 Creating such an app comes with technical challenges that require proper solutions.
 We are working with up to thousands of employees for a single customer.